-4.5 Predicting Performance Across Scales
+4.5 Predicting performance across scales

 Running an ensemble of LES is computationally expensive.
-To save computational resources and maximize model performance, it is logical to perform various simulations varying components of the model (e.g., parameterizations, initial and boundary conditions, etc.) on the mesoscale in order to find the best model setup.
-This best setup can then be used to drive the

-345 LES run, which would be assumed to produce the best possible LES result from the available mesoscale setups.
+To save computational resources and maximize model performance, it is logical to perform various simulations varying components of the model (e.g., parameterizations, initial and boundary conditions) on the mesoscale in order to find the best model setup.
+This best setup can then be used to drive the LES run, which would be assumed to produce the best possible LES result from the available mesoscale setups.
 We recognize that the definition of "best" performer is subjective and likely to change based on the phenomena of interest as well as the metrics in which one is interested.
 Unless there is a single metric to be optimized, the comparison of simulation results requires consideration of several variables and weighting the performance based on the interests of the study at hand.
-That said, when assuming that the best mesoscale result will produce the best microscale result, we are assuming that each LES simulation will change among domains from the mesoscale to microscale, thus, we investigate whether we can safely assume that the best performing setup on the mesoscale will lead to the best performing microscale simulation.
+That said, when assuming that the best mesoscale result will produce the best microscale result, we are assuming that each LES simulation will perform similarly as the parent mesoscale simulation that drives it.
+This in turn assumes that the spread between the mesoscale runs and LES runs will be similar; the same goes for ensemble mean error.
+It has been shown that ensemble error and spread change among domains from the mesoscale to microscale; thus, we investigate whether we can safely assume that the best-performing setup on the mesoscale will lead to the best-performing microscale simulation.